MacPython/numpy-wheels/README.rst

-The resulting wheels are therefore self-contained and do not need any external dynamic libraries apart from those provided as standard by OSX / Linux as defined by the manylinux1 standard.
+The resulting wheels are therefore self-contained and do not need any external dynamic libraries apart from those provided as standard by OSX / Linux as defined by the manylinux standard.

 The ``.travis.yml`` file in this repository has a line containing the API key for the Rackspace container encrypted with an RSA key that is unique to the